kastle-lab/kastle-drawbridge/knowledge-graphs/02-modeling-fundamentals/modeling-fundamentals.md

 - Edge as Relationships/Predicates
 - Knowledge Graphs are a `Directed Graph` that associates Class Entities as `Nodes`/`Vertices` and Relationships as `Edges`.

+##  Linked Data
+Knowledge Graphs are designed with principles inherited from Linked Data, which is a set of best practices for publishing structured data onto the Web.
+* The set consists of :
+  1. The use of URIs as names for things.
+  2. The use of HTTP URIs so that people can look up those names.
+  3. When someone looks up a URI, the URI must provide useful information.
+  4. Inclusion of links to other URIs to provide further insight on the described domain.

 ## [Ontology](https://en.wikipedia.org/wiki/Ontology_(information_science))
 - "is a branch of philosophy...as it considers how knowledge, language, and perception relate to the nature of reality."
 - _onto-_,from the Greek, "being; that which is"